Prateek1009/DS256_project/README.md

+### Usage Instructions
+Sample data for Sweden can be accessed using the following [drive link](https://drive.google.com/drive/folders/1RTqx_MxcKetXWlTGYNWFrk46ZnpmRTks?usp=sharing).
+Downlaod and place the gdrive folder in main directory and run main.py.

 ### Contributing
 We welcome all suggestions from the community.
 If you wish to contribute or report any bug please contact the creaters or create an issue on [issue tracking system](https://github.com/transnetlab/transit-routing/issues).